What is Dual Enrollment?

 - Students will earn college credit for these courses.

-- Bryan College has state approval for partner sites in Tennessee, Alabama, Georgia, and SACS approval for online students around the nation and the world.
+- Bryan College has state approval for partner sites in Tennessee, Alabama, and Georgia.